 How Much Does Landscape Design Cost In Portland

 When you hire a landscape designer you are paying them to develop a plan for your property.
 This usually involves drawings that show your landscape from above.
 You can see placement and relative sizes of proposed elements.
 Plants are placed, lighting fixtures are specified- the irrigation system layout may even be involved.
 This design, once in hand, can be given to licensed landscape contractors to bid and install.
-What does it cost to get a design completed?

 In general, a full landscape design will cost $500 - $4500.
 (Ross NW Watergardens usually charges between $1000 and $3000.)
 Some landscape designers charge an initial consultation fee, ranging from $100 - $250.
 (We have no initial consultation fee.)
 What factors affect price?